This blog may contain affiliate links. Read our disclosure policy for more info.

 $$$ – Brick Hotel

 Brick Hotel is an ideal choice for anyone looking for a place with luxury amenities on one of the best streets in La Roma, Calle Orizaba.
-The property features free Wi-Fi, a spa/wellness center, airport shuttle service, restaurant, and room service.
+The property features free Wi-Fi, a spa/wellness center, an airport shuttle service, a restaurant, and room service.

 All rooms have minibars, flat-screen satellite TVs, luxury items such as Egyptian cotton sheets, and private bathrooms with bathrobes, slippers, and toiletries.
 It also offers terraces and continental, vegan, American, and take-out breakfast options.

 Rates for a 2-night stay for two people range between $1,170 and $2,186 USD with breakfast included.

 $$ – Hotel MX Roma

 The Hotel MX Roma is located in one of the best areas to stay in Mexico City, close to the Ángel de la Independencia and other places of interest in La Roma, which allows you to walk around the neighborhood.
 It’s a safe area and very beautiful.